Back to Blog Home

 The Six-Step Checklist for a Content Marketing Brainstorm Session

-We’ve broken up how you can run a brainstorming session that will provide you with a plan of action, based loosely on David Allen’s Natural Planning Model from the book Getting Things Done.
+We’ve broken up how you can run a brainstorming session that will provide you with a plan of action based loosely on David Allen’s Natural Planning Model from the book Getting Things Done.

 While the below is focused on running a session with a team, there’s no reason why you can’t adapt the steps as an individual.
+We’ve provided a content marketing strategy framework that meshes with your needs, whatever they may be.

 1. Prepare the session